laperzyna/laperzyna/README.md

 My name is Lidia Perzyna(she/her) and I am a Computer Science and Design student at the University of San Francisco.
 I am based in San Fransisco and Los Angeles.
 I am currently working on my senior team project where I am hoping to expand my knowledge in CS and put it into practice with my teamates.
 I am also in a Design class that heavily focuses on web design and development from the role of a Designer.

 I am profficient in:
-  - Javascript, Java, C
+  - Javascript, HTML, CSS, Java, C
-  - React, MongoDB, Mongoose, SQL, HTML, CSS, Bootstrap, Mern
+  - React, Node.js, D3.js, Handlebars
-  - Photoshop, Illustrator, InDesign, Figma, SquareSpace, Canva
+  - MongoDB, SQL, Full-stack web development, API handling, Object-Oriented Programming

 ## Contact me
 Email: laperzyna@gmail.com